The Two-infall Model Revisited: Constraints on Milky Way Bulge Assembly from >30,000 Galactic Chemical Evolution Models and Machine Learning: Posterior Analysis

 Table~\ref{tab:param_hdi_degeneracy} lists the MAP estimates and 68\% HDI for all continuous parameters, together with the strongest pairwise degeneracies.
-The most pronounced linear correlation is between the infall times, timescales and the SFE, with Pearson correlation ($\rho_w$) $\simeq -0.14$ for $\tau_1$–SFE and $\rho_w \simeq -0.20$ for $t_2$–SFE (the latter being the strongest correlation in the matrix).
-Parameters such as the change in SFE $\Delta\mathrm{SFE}$, the IMF upper mass $M_{\max}$, the bulge stellar mass $M_{\mathrm{Bulge}}$, and the SN~Ia normalization ($N_{\rm Ia}/M_\odot$) exhibit only modest linear correlations but large mutual information with $\sigma_2$, $\tau_1$, $\tau_2$, and $t_2$.
+The most pronounced linear correlation is between the infall times, timescales, and SFE, with a Pearson correlation ($\rho_w$) $\simeq -0.14$ for the $\tau_1$ SFE and $\rho_w \simeq -0.20$ for the $t_2$ SFE (the latter being the strongest correlation in the matrix).
+Parameters such as the change in SFE ($\Delta\mathrm{SFE}$), the IMF upper mass ($M_{\max}$), the bulge stellar mass ($M_{\mathrm{Bulge}}$), and the SN~Ia normalization ($N_{\rm Ia}/M_\odot$) exhibit only modest linear correlations but large mutual information (MI) with $\sigma_2$, $\tau_1$, $\tau_2$, and $t_2$.

 The pseudo-posterior exhibits several notable coupling patterns, which we describe below.
-The infall mass ratio, $\sigma_2$, shows a mild negative correlation with the second–infall timescale $\tau_2$ ($\rho_w \simeq -0.18$), and both $\sigma_2$ and $\tau_2$ exhibit substantial mutual information with SFE (MI$_w \gtrsim 0.7$; Table~\ref{tab:param_hdi_degeneracy}).
-This indicates that the late accreted mass fraction, its delivery timescale, and the global efficiency of star formation adjust together to preserve a viable MDF.
-A similar negative correlation is seen between the onset time of the second infall ($t_2$) and SFE ($\rho_w \simeq -0.20$), while $\tau_2$ is negatively correlated with the first–infall timescale $\tau_1$ ($\rho_w \simeq -0.19$).
+The infall mass ratio, $\sigma_2$, shows a mild negative correlation with the second-infall timescale $\tau_2$ ($\rho_w \simeq -0.18$), and both $\sigma_2$ and $\tau_2$ exhibit substantial MI with SFE (MI$_w \gtrsim 0.7$; Table~\ref{tab:param_hdi_degeneracy}).
+This indicates that the late-accreted mass fraction, its delivery timescale, and the global efficiency of star formation adjust together to preserve a viable MDF.
+A similar negative correlation is seen between the onset time of the second infall ($t_2$) and SFE ($\rho_w \simeq -0.20$), while $\tau_2$ is negatively correlated with the first-infall timescale $\tau_1$ ($\rho_w \simeq -0.19$).
 Together, these relationships produce the elongated ridges in the corner plot, corresponding to families of models in which changes to coupled parameters compensate for one another, leaving the final MDF and $\alpha$-element trends nearly unchanged.

 These relationships reflect underlying physical trade-offs in bulge evolution.
 Shifting gas to arrive later or over a longer timescale can be offset by adjusting the efficiency with which it is turned into stars and by redistributing mass between the first and second infall, so that the integrated enrichment history remains compatible with the present-day MDF data.
 Within this credible region, the effective enrichment timescale ($\tau_{\rm enrich} \sim \tau_{\rm infall}/\nu$) remains approximately constant at $\sim 0.03$--$0.1$~Gyr, ensuring the rapid early enrichment required by the $\alpha$-knee position and the old ages of metal-poor bulge stars.